JohnnyMarnell/marimapper/README.md

 - HP 4310 (settings may not revert)
 - Logitech C920
 - Dell Latitude 5521 built-in
 - HP Envy x360 built-in
+- iPhone with Camo apps (Desktop and mobile) (settings had failure messages, but it succeeded)
+- Could not get Logitech C930e to focus I think
 - If your camera works, please drop me a line, so I can add it to the list!

 </details>